Journey Of My Real Estate Agent Career

 This is a perfectly logical reason for someone whose daily lives rely on the lift.
 But it struck me hard.
 A lift is a standard fixture in almost any buildings, and we have often taken it for granted.
 We complain when the lift breaks down, as it means having to climb the many flights of stairs.
 But to someone else, their lives are disrupted.

-Which brings me to another case.
-I had a client who stayed on level 17 of a HDB block.
+This brings me to another case.
+I had a client who stayed on level 17 of an HDB block.
 Her unit had the perfect unblocked sea view.
 However, she decided to sell it.
-As we were chatting on the reasons for that, she shared with me one of her encounters
+As we were chatting about the reasons for that, she shared with me one of her encounters

 Many years back, there was an earthquake in Indonesia.
 Some parts of Singapore felt the tremors and she was one of them (I was one of those who felt and run down my staircase too!).
 She took flight by running down the staircase.
 On the way down, she passed by a neighbor who could not run as she was in a wheelchair.
 That was when she decided she has to give up her unit with the million-dollar view.
 Age was catching up and she might have difficulty walking soon, let alone climbing down 17 flights of the staircase!

 I helped her in the search for a new home, and we managed to get a perfect unit on level 2!
 I attended her 70th birthday party a few years back and it was great to see her in the pink of health.

 The past 18 years had been a remarkable journey.
 There were hiccups along the way, like dealing with unreasonable demands from clients, undercutting from fellow agents and times when you just find it hard to close that deal.
 But I am blessed with a bunch of amazing teammates.
 They form a big part of my beautiful real estate journey thus far.